 - Within 180 days of receiving the TDL-180, the local Juvenile and Domestic Relations Court will notify the student by mail to appear before the judge in order to receive his her permanent license.
 The Licensing ceremony will be on a Monday at 7:00 at L.C.
 Bird HS.
 You must wear clothes appropriate for court and arrive on time otherwise the Bailiff will NOT let you in.

-If you have any other questions about either in car or classroom Driver Education please contact Mr. Blankenbecler at firstname.lastname@example.org If you leave a contact # I will try and call you because one email often leads to a series of emails over potentially a few days and I can usually answer all of your questions in a short phone conversation.
+If you have any other questions about either in car or classroom Driver Education please contact Mr. Wilhelm at email@example.com If you leave a contact # he will try to call you because one email often leads to a series of emails over potentially a few days and I can usually answer all of your questions in a short phone conversation.